 Closing the digital divide requires global cooperation, leadership and innovation

-Even before the appearance of COVID-19, UNICEF recognized the need to address digital exclusion among vulnerable children and youth.
+Even before the appearance of COVID-19, UNICEF recognized the need to address education for vulnerable children and digital exclusion.

 As a result, they have fewer resources to learn and to grow and limited opportunities to reach their full potential.